The Best Oman Itinerary: 10 Days in Oman + Insider Tips [2025]

 🏊♀️ Swim in the Three Pools

-The third pool is the deepest of them all — you won’t be able to touch the bottom of the pool with your feet, so I only recommend this pool for excellent swimmers.
+The third pool is the deepest of them all — you won’t be able to touch the bottom of the pool with your feet, so only venture there if you’re an excellent swimmer.

-🌊 Please note: Water levels can change depending on whether or not it rained the day before, so make sure to check the weather forecast before visiting.
+🌊 Top Tip: Water levels can change depending on whether or not it rained the day before, so be sure to check the weather forecast before visiting.

 🔮 Swim to a Waterfall Inside a Hidden Cave